 Retinoblastoma is a rare childhood cancer that occasionally requires the child’s eye to be surgically removed.
 This is a very sad and traumatic event for the entire family.
 We are here to help restore some normality to your lives and provide healing both physically and emotionally.
-The provision of an artificial eye to your child will assist in bringing closure to this ordeal.
-Surprisingly, your child will usually bounce back faster than you will.
+The provision of an artificial eye to your child will assist in bringing closure to this situation.
+Surprisingly, the child usually bounces back faster than parents do.
 As a parent, there are many worries and concerns.
 Once the ocular prosthesis is fitted children seem to simply return to their normal activities and carry on with life.
 We care about both you and your child and will establish a lifelong relationship together through the regular office visits to update and maintain the artificial eye.

 Helpful website : Canadian Retinoblastoma Society

 Every person who walks through our door has been through a traumatic experience, unfortunately this sometimes includes children.
+We strive to create a safe environment for the whole family and answer any questions you may have.
 We are here to help in the transition to monocular life and get your child back to their playful selves again!